Meldiron/templates-for-node/README.md

 # Templates for Node

 This repository contains Appwrite Function templates for the Node runtime.

+[THIS IS A TEST CHANGE]

 ## Templates